nickthomas0412/domin-digital-interview-task/README.md

 ## Architecture talking points/ decisions:
 1. Local DB, SQLite instead of more performant time based database selected as installed with Python
-2. Showing latest value for all captured data attributes on the UI capped at 10 Hz pulled from in memory database compared to local DB due to performance
+2. Showing latest value for all captured data attributes on the UI capped at 4 Hz as not specified
-3. Flask vs FASTAPI
+3. UI very basic due to brief but could easily be extended (embedded Grafana)
+4. Flask chosen over FASTAPI as a known framework to myself and backend was very basic in this case
+5. Threads spawned for each external sensor in the system - modular and isolated
+6. Left and right suspension simulated with UDP connection at 100 Hz showcasing extendability
+7. SQL data was set to only write its buffer every 0.5 seconds for performance on my laptop
+8. SQL table configured with one table regardless of schema from sensors for querying ease and extendability
+9. Sensor DAQ have error handling and simulated data checking, so it is failure tolerant
+10. Sensor DAQ read data and put straight into a queue so that it is ready for the next datapoint (expecting no timestamp to be sent with data)